bartier/nubank-ctf-challenge/README.md

 # Nubank - CTF Challenge

 *Disclaimer: I'm just an enthusiast in Security Area/Capture The Flags Challenges.
-I don't exactly the answer of this challenge, but I have a guess.
+I don't exactly know the answer of this challenge, but I have a guess.
 This repository is only to gather all information I have about it.*

 The challenge was found in the [Job Application for Blue Team](https://boards.greenhouse.io/nubank/jobs/1776009?t=b58135231) of Nubank Jobs Page.